bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 We will only describe some examples of breaking changes that in my perspective are quite easy to be missed.

-## Method parameters braking change
+## Method parameters breaking change

-In this example, we will discussing binary braking change while developing low-level libraries changes that wouldn't be such in normal application code or high-level libraries.
+In this example, we will discussing binary breaking change while developing low-level libraries changes that wouldn't be such in normal application code or high-level libraries.

 Let's examine such code example: